Selah Season | Purpose Life Church

 What Is Expected

-• Remain spiritually engaged and present in worship services
+• Remain spiritually engaged and consistently present in worship services

 • Submit a Ministry Handoff Plan before your Selah begins